Shoresh613/astro-script/README.md

 ### Events and Locations File

 - **Filename**: `db.sqlite3`
 - **Purpose**: Stores details of astrological events, such as dates, times, and locations, for quick retrieval.
-Locations are also stored so as not to have the retrieve the same coordinates from the internet each time.
+Locations are also stored so as to avoid retrieving the same coordinates from the internet each time.
 - **Usage**: Users can save event details for future reference, which facilitates repeated analyses without re-entering data.
 This is done automatically whenever a name is given as an argument.

 ## Font Management